lifedox/granular-configuration-language/doc-spec/eagerio.md

    - Will have a performance impact due to GIL.
    - Lazy is left to the tags.

 The point of Laziness was for pruning, having many libraries share one configuration and then pulling out only what each they needed, if a configuration wasn't needed by an application, it would not be loaded, and so on.
-Basically, laziness minimize unintended side effects for teams using libraries without understanding the details.
+Basically, laziness minimizes unintended side effects for teams using libraries without understanding the details.

 The direction of EagerIO I've chosen seems to be one where intent matters.

-Option 2 is the simplest to implement and is closest to the idea of doing all the loading during the import phase, so the cost at execution is minimal (though that is a cloud-cost optimization).
+Option 2 is the simplest to implement and is closest to the idea of doing all the loading during the import phase, so the cost at execution is minimal (though that is a cloud-centric cost optimization).

 Option 1 has very behind-the-scenes magic.